hdilab/library-chatbot/README.md

 # UT Arlington Library Chatbot

+The chatbot is being created to assist students and guests visiting the website of library of the University of Texas at Arlington.

 Here, the [Rasa](https://rasa.com/docs/rasa/) framework is used to create a chatbot.
 For the project, conda is used as a package manager, and Rasa is installed inside a conda environment.